-Additionally, he has participated as a delegate in international negotiations. especially in the areas of SD, biodiversity and climate change.
-Throughout his involvement in the international negotiation process, he had the opportunity to present papers on development planning, environment and natural resource governance, and development of indicators for SCP and SD.
-He was also appointed by the United Nations Economic and Social Commission for Asia and the Pacific regions as rapporteur for the Environment and Development Committee meeting in
+Additionally, he has participated as a delegate in international negotiations, especially in the areas of SD, biodiversity and climate change.
+Throughout his involvement in the international negotiation process, he had the opportunity to present papers on environment development planning, and natural resource governance, and development of indicators for SCP and SD.
+He was also appointed by the United Nations Economic and Social Commission for Asia and the Pacific regions as rapporteur for the Environment and Development Committee meeting in 2013.